The Police and Crime Panel

 Complaints regarding the Police and Crime Commissioner must be referred to the Police and Crime Panel.

-To view the latest quarterly complaints report CLICK HERE
+To view the most recent complaints report from September 2023 CLICK HERE